ginnox1/CanalNetworkDocs_online/DesignProduction/DesignProduction.md

    ![image097](Images/Image%20098.png)

 3. AutoCAD will be in select mode.
 Pick a bounding box where you want the drawing to be placed.
-This is often a rectangle object.
+This can be any polyline object, preferably a template geneated by the `Create Plot Sheet` menu command.
+The LSec drawing will be generated to the limits defined by this bounding box object.
 (See below on scaling of drawings).

+    > Note: For consistency in producong drawings, use `Explore Outpus > Plot to AutoCAD > Create Plot Sheet` menu command to generate template objects.

 4. Next you will be prompted to input scaling.
 Accept the default 0,0 if you want the drawing to fit the box selected.
 For standard production, you will need to set your own values.